Moreno (Portuguese footballer)

-João Miguel da Cunha Teixeira (born 19 August 1981), known as Moreno, is a Portuguese retired footballer who played mainly as a defensive midfielder, currently manager of Vitória de Guimarães.
+João Miguel da Cunha Teixeira (born 19 August 1981), known as Moreno, is a Portuguese retired footballer who played mainly as a defensive midfielder, currently a manager.

 He spent most of his professional career with Vitória de Guimarães, and also had a one-and-a-half-year spell in England with Leicester City.
 Over 12 seasons, he amassed Primeira Liga totals of 185 matches and six goals.

+As a manager, he was also mostly associated with Vitória, including two spells in charge of the first team, additionally managing Chaves in the top flight.

-Club career
+Playing career

 Early years and Vitória

-Born in the village of Urgeses, Guimarães, Moreno began playing professionally with F.C.
+Born in the village of Urgezes, Guimarães, Moreno began playing professionally with F.C.
 Felgueiras – second division, not collecting one single league appearance – then moved to the lower leagues with C.A.
 Macedo de Cavaleiros and Clube Caçadores das Taipas.
 In the 2004–05 season, he joined Vitória S.C. of the Primeira Liga.

 Moreno contributed 14 matches as Vitória moved straight from the second tier into a third place in 2007–08 (although mainly as a substitute).
 He spent most of the following campaign as a central defender, due to the serious knee condition of teammate Henrique Sereno.

-Moreno appeared in 23 games in 2009–10 as the Minho side finished in sixth position, narrowly missing on qualification to the UEFA Europa League.
+Moreno appeared in 23 games in 2009–10 as the Minho side finished in sixth position, narrowly missing on qualification for the UEFA Europa League.